Education and Training Act 2020: Changes related to the Teaching Council

-Education and Training Bill: Allowing teachers without satisfactory recent teaching experience to have their certificates renewed if they agree to a refresh process
+Allowing teachers without satisfactory recent teaching experience to have their certificates renewed if they agree to refresh process

-Currently, under section 361(6) of the Education Act 1989 a teacher needs to be able to demonstrate satisfactory recent teaching experience to have their practising certificate renewed by the Teaching Council.
+Under the Education Act 1989, a teacher needed to demonstrate satisfactory recent teaching experience to have their practising certificate renewed by the Teaching Council.

-To enable these teachers to return to teaching, clause 10 of schedule 3 of the Bill allows the Teaching Council to renew practising certificates for teachers who cannot demonstrate satisfactory teaching experience in the five years prior to their application, if the applicant agrees to a refresh process.
+To enable these teachers to return to teaching, clause 10 of schedule 3 of the Act allows the Teaching Council to renew practising certificates for teachers who cannot demonstrate satisfactory recent teaching experience, if the applicant agrees to a refresh process.

-The refresh process may take the form of a “return to teaching plan” including mentoring support and supervision by a fully certificated teacher in the school the applicant intends to work in, or an initial teacher education refresh where the applicant has not taught for a considerable length of time.
+The refresh process may include mentoring support and supervision by a fully certificated teacher in the school the applicant intends to work in, or an initial teacher education refresh where the applicant has not taught for a considerable length of time.

 The requirements for the refresh process will be in rules made by the Teaching Council and will be published in the Council’s new registration policy.
-The other requirements for renewing a practicing certificate under section 361(6) of the 1989 Act will still apply.
+The other pre-existing requirements for renewing a practicing certificate will still apply.